stefinfection/RUFUS/README.md

 ```
 With the following usage:
 ```
+Required Arguments:
-    -w window_size   Required: The size of the window used in the RUFUS run -r reference Required: The reference used in the RUFUS run -c controls  Required: The control bam files used in the RUFUS run -s subject_file  Required: The name of the subject file: must be the same as that supplied to the RUFUS run -d source_dir    Required: The source directory where the vcf(s) made by the calling stage are located -h help  Print help message
+    -w window_size   The size of the window used in the RUFUS run -r reference The reference used in the RUFUS run -c controls  The control bam files used in the RUFUS run -s subject_file  The name of the subject file: must be the same as that supplied to the RUFUS run -d source_dir    The source directory where the vcf(s) made by the calling stage are located

+Optional Arguments:
+	-h help  Print help message
 ```